Skip to content

 About the project

-This environmental scan will aim to provide a complete overview of the battery situation in Aotearoa New Zealand - from the point of manufacturing to end of life and disposal.
+This environmental scan will aim to provide an overview of the small battery situation in Aotearoa New Zealand - from the point of manufacturing to end of life and disposal.
 In doing so, it will capture the challenges and issues the sector faces and, where possible, outline possible solutions or recommendations.

 The report will be limited to small batteries, including button batteries through to rechargeable battery packs for tools, and items with encased batteries (under 5kg) and e-scooters.
 Batteries covered by the large battery product stewardship scheme will be out of scope.